rust-lang/rfcs/text/0000-cargo-report-future-incompat.md

 * Is using `--error-format=json` as the way to switch `rustc` into the future-incompatibility checking mode reasonable?

+  * An variant on the strategy:
+    we could use the `--json CONFIG` option to `rustrc` as a way for `cargo` to opt into the feature.
+    This way, clients already using `--error-format=json`
+    would not need to know abot this change.

 # Future possibilities
 [future-possibilities]: #future-possibilities